 In observing them in their natural habitat I have found that there are many different varieties of gNATs but they all have one important thing in common.
-When they sting humans they effect our brains and produce Negative Automatic Thinking that has a very bad impact on our feelings and behaviour.
+When they sting humans they effect us to produce Negative Automatic Thinking which has a very bad impact on our feelings and behavior.